 To determine pairings, take the group of players with the most tournament points and pair them at random.
 If there is an odd number of players in that group, pair the remaining player with a random player from the group of players with the next most tournament points.
 Then, pair all remaining players in the second group at random.
 Continue this until all players are paired.

-If there is an odd number of players remaining in the tournament, a player at random receives the bye in the first round.
-In later rounds, the bye is given to the lowest ranked player who has not yet received a bye.
+If there is an odd number of players in the tournament, a player at random receives the bye in the first round.
+In later rounds, if there is an odd number of players remaining in the tournament, the bye is given to the lowest ranked player who has not yet received a bye.